ctrucza/BattleshipPuzzle/README.md

 -------
 This problem is based on the battleship game.
 The battleship ground is a 10x10 grid.

-A fleet is composed of a carrier (5 holes), battleship (4 holes), 1 destroyer (3 holes), 1 submarine (3 holes) and 1 small assault chip.
+A fleet is composed of a carrier (5 holes), battleship (4 holes), 1 destroyer (3 holes), 1 submarine (3 holes) and 1 small assault ship.

 A user places his fleet on the grid which remains fixed during the life of the game.